Siddyboy/jamcam/README.md

 - Dad’s computer
 - Micro SD card
 - Micro SD card reader (ask Dad to lend you his)

-#### How to:
+#### How to
-On Dad’s computer search up www.raspberrypi.org.
+- On Dad’s computer search up www.raspberrypi.org.
-Download ‘Raspian Stretch’ (not NOOBS or LITE).
+- Download ‘Raspian Stretch’ (not NOOBS or LITE).
-Choose the ‘Download ZIP’, and choose ‘Save File’.
+- Choose the ‘Download ZIP’, and choose ‘Save File’.
 It will take a few minutes to download – you might have to go and get a drink while you are waiting.
 Find where the zip file is saved.
 Try looking in your ‘Downloads’ folder.
 Right-click on the zip file and choose ‘Extract Here’.